mukhal/codebase-to-puzzles/README.md

 The application will crawl the repository, analyze the codebase structure, generate coding puzzles in the specified language, and save the output in the specified directory (default: ./output).

 ## Examples
-Here are some example generated puzzles!
+Here are some example generated puzzles using `o4-mini`:

 ### Codebase: [nanogpt](https://github.com/karpathy/nanoGPT)
 ```python